mossphp/moss-framework/README.md

 MOSS Micro Framework

-For licence details see Lidence.md
+For licence details see LICENCE.md

-... more to come ...
+Documentation is available in ./docs/